A robust BFGS algorithm for unconstrained nonlinear optimization problems: Conclusions

 \section{Conclusions}

-We have proposed a modified BFGS algorithm and proved that the modified BFGS algorithm is globally and superlinearly convergent.
-We have shown that the computational cost in each iteration is almost the same for both the BFGS and the modified BFGS.
-We have provided numerical test results and compared the performance of the modified BFGS to the performance of implementations of other established and state-of-the-art algorithms, such as BFGS, limited memory BFGS, descent and conjugate gradient, and limited memory descent and conjugate gradient.
-The results and comparison show that the modified BFGS algorithm appears very effective.
+We have proposed a robust BFGS algorithm that converges to a local optimum under some mild assumptions for not only convex optimization problems but also for non-convex optimization problems.
+In addition, we proved that the robust BFGS algorithm is globally and superlinearly convergent for the worst case, the non-convex optimization problems.
+We have shown that the computational cost in each iteration is almost the same for both the BFGS algorithm and the robust BFGS algorithm.
+We have provided numerical test results and compared the performance of the robust BFGS to the performance of other established and state-of-the-art algorithms, such as BFGS, limited memory BFGS, descent and conjugate gradient, and limited memory descent and conjugate gradient.
+The results and comparison show that the robust BFGS algorithm appears very efficient and effective.